cybercow/uv-exposure/README.md

   This should fit on Arduino Uno, but i didn't had any @ the moment so here you go with the Mega ...

+  I added a small (but smart) screen saver to save some power when not used for some time it will respectively turn on/off the LCD backlight ...

+  I'm using 12V relays with 2 driver TUN transistors like BC547 or whatever ...

+  Will post the schematic and upload YT video ...

   (c)2019 by cybercow222 / v0.1b